 Businesses are responsible for paying credit card transaction fees every time they swipe your card.
 Credit card surcharges, convenience fees and minimum purchase requirements are all strategies merchants can use to offset the cost of pricey processing fees.
 They are legal in most states, but businesses must:

 - Disclose any surcharges at the point of sale and on the receipt

 - Apply surcharges only to credit card transactions

 - Limit the minimum payment to $10 or less

 Using a credit card has its advantages – your card can help you build your credit score and earn valuable credit card rewards.
 When you notice a surcharge or convenience fee for using your credit card, weigh the rewards you’ll earn on that particular purchase against the fees for using your card.
 If the surcharge or convenience fee costs you more than you’ll get back in rewards, consider using an alternate payment method or purchasing from a different merchant.

 Should businesses impose credit card surcharges?

-Consumers generally frown upon extra fees, especially if you’re one of the only businesses in your local area to charge fees.
-You should weigh that small profit against the potential profit loss from turning away some customers due to the surcharges.
+Consumers generally frown upon extra fees.
+According to a recent LendingTree study, 57% of cardholders think that fees for credit card processing should be illegal.
+If you’re one of the only businesses in your local area that charges surcharges or convenience fees, weigh that additional profit against the potential profit loss of turning away some customers.